Floor Guide

 Creatures encountered in this area

-Japanese sardines, members of the stingray and shark families, horse mackerel, etc.
+members of the stingray and shark families, red sea bream, Bulgyhead wrasse etc.

 Penguin